-FFRF and two parents filed the first suit on Sept.
+FFRF and a parent filed suit on Sept.
 14, 2012, against the New Kensington-Arnold School District (Pa.) to challenge a six-foot-tall Ten Commandments monument in front of Valley High School.
 FFRF wrote to the District in March of 2012 requesting the monument be moved because it violated federal and Supreme Court precedent prohibiting the display of the decalogue in public schools.
 District officials defended the monument and refused to move it.

 New Kensington-Arnold School District:

 Order Granting Use of Pseudonyms (11/30/12)

 Second Order Granting Use of Pseudonyms (12/19/12)